310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Kaoru %}
-Okay yeah, you do look like a “Little Mermaid” resting on top of a rock right now, but!
-What are you doing!?
-We were looking for you because of how worried we were!
+Okay yeah, you do look like a “little mermaid” resting on top of a rock right now, but!
+What're you doing!?
+We were looking for you 'cause of how worried we were!

 Yet all this time you were over here, just acting all weird like it's completely normal!
 {% endbubble %}